adam-26/react-dom-html/packages/react-dom-html/README.md

 import {render} from "react-dom-html";
 import MyApplication from "./MyApplication";

-// if the .html page was created using react-dom-html
+// if the .html page was created using react-dom-html you don't need to specify a container
-// you don't need to specify a container render(<MyApplication />);
+// (server-side rendering or static page generated using react-dom-html-cli) render(<MyApplication />);
 ```